On this page

 Members should ensure that they take appropriate financial advice before using such websites and be aware of the potential for charges being imposed by HMRC.
 Members should consider taking advice from an independent financial adviser (IFA) and make sure that they take unbiased advice from someone who isn’t associated with the proposal they’ve received.
 They can check if an IFA is registered with the Financial Conduct Authority.

-The pension liberation fraud awareness leaflet (PDF) and the pension liberation fraud awareness leaflet: Welsh version (PDF) are available on the Pensions Advisory Service (TPAS) website, include five steps to avoid becoming a victim, which include speaking to a financial adviser for their advice and never giving out financial or personal information to a cold caller.
+The pension liberation fraud awareness leaflet (PDF, 832kb, 10 pages) and the pension liberation fraud awareness leaflet: Welsh version (PDF, 891kb, 10 pages) are available on the Pensions Advisory Service (TPAS) website, include five steps to avoid becoming a victim, which include speaking to a financial adviser for their advice and never giving out financial or personal information to a cold caller.

 What action is the regulator taking to tackle pension liberation fraud?